kermitt2/article_dataset_builder/Readme.md

 ### Results with CORD-19

-Here are the results regarding the CORD-19 from __2020-09-11__ ([cord-19_2020-09-11.tar.gz](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases/cord-19_2020-09-11.tar.gz)) (4.6GB) to illustrate the interest of the tool.
+Here are the results regarding the CORD-19 from __2020-09-11__ ([cord-19_2020-09-11.tar.gz](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases/cord-19_2020-09-11.tar.gz)) (4.6GB) to illustrate the interest of this harvester tool.
 We used the present tool using the CORD-19 metadata file (`metadata.csv`), re-harvested the full texts and converted all into the same target TEI XML format (without information loss with respect to the available publisher XML and GROBID PDF-to-XML conversion).

 |   | official CORD-19 | this harvester |
 |---|---|---|